- How do I change my meal plan?

 Can my two extra meals be used at any meal?

-The Today's Menus section of the Dining Services website provides nutritional analysis of many of the foods served each day in each dining venue.
+The Today's Menus section of the Campus Dining website provides nutritional analysis of many of the foods served each day in each dining venue.
 In addition, allergen information is also contained there.
 View the Using Today's Menu section of this website for details.

 Dining Hours and Locations